rowatt/sitepush/readme.txt

 = Domain map config file =

 If you are running a Multisite installation, you will also need to create a domain map file so that SitePush knows which domains apply to which sites.
 The file should have as many sections as you have SitePush sites defined in your sites config file, and each section should contain one entry for each blog in your multisite setup.
-For example:-
+If your multisite installation is set up as a subdomain install, then you should list the full domains for each site, for example:-

 	; <?php die('Forbidden'); ?> -*- conf -*-
 	; Do not remove the above line, it is all that prevents this file from being downloaded.

 	[live]
-	1 = www.mysite.com
+	1 = site1.example.com
-	2 = site2.mysite.com
+	2 = site2.example.com
-	3 = site3.mysite.com
+	3 = site3.example.com

 	[dev]
-	1 = dev1.mysite.com
+	1 = dev1.example.com
-	2 = dev2.mysite.com
+	2 = dev2.example.com
-	3 = dev3.mysite.com
+	3 = dev3.example.com

 * **[sitename]** = the name you have given this site.
 It should be exactly the same as *[sitename]* in your sites config file.
 * **blogid = domain** = define the primary domain for each blogid in your network.
 If you are using a sub-directory set up, then the domain would be the same for each blog, but you still need to enter it for each one.

+If, on the other hand, your installation is set up as a subdirectory install, then the domains in each section will be the same, for example:-

+	; <?php die('Forbidden'); ?> -*- conf -*-
+	; Do not remove the above line, it is all that prevents this file from being downloaded.

+	[live]
+	1 = live.example.com
+	2 = live.example.com
+	3 = live.example.com

+	[dev]
+	1 = dev.example.com
+	2 = dev.example.com
+	3 = dev.example.com

+** do not include the subdirectory path for each site **

 If you do not configure this correctly, you will not be able to access blogs where you have pushed multisite tables (or if you pushed the whole database) and may have problems accessing individual blogs where you pushed options for that blog.
 If this does happen, you will need to manually edit the wp_blogs, wp_site, wp_sitemeta and options tables, or restore from a backup.